To be eligible for federally funded financial aid programs, applicants must first meet the following general eligibility criteria:

 - Have financial need, except for some loans, and

 - Certify that financial aid funds will be used only for educational purposes.

 The U.S. Department of Education interfaces with other federal databases to confirm several of these criteria.

-Please note: Students who are convicted for the sale or possession of illegal drugs for an offense that occurred while receiving federal student aid (grants, loans and/or work-study) may be ineligible to receive federal aid.
-Check your eligibility by completing the Student Aid Eligibility Worksheet.
+Please note: Students who are convicted for the sale or possession of illegal drugs for an offense that occurred while receiving federal student aid (grants, loans and/or work-study) may be required to complete the Student Aid Eligibility Worksheet.

 Students should apply for federal and institutional aid each year by the priority deadline of March 15 in order to be considered for limited funds for the following academic year.
 Any additional documentation requested by the Financial Aid Office must also be submitted to complete application processing.
 Students may only receive aid from one institution in any term.